Saratoga High School (California): Chess team

 At the 2005 National Grade Level Chess Championships in Houston, the 9th graders were national champions.
 The team won the NorCal State Championship for a record six consecutive years (2004–2010).

+Science Bowl team

+The Science Bowl team qualified for the 2023 National Science Bowl competition in Washington DC.

 Campus

 The school has 8 tennis courts, an all weather track, an artificial turf football field, an artificial turf soccer field, an artificial turf softball field, a quad, and an Olympic-size swimming pool.
 The McAfee Performing Arts and Lecture Center, a community facility, opened in 2006.